AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 21.2.4.
 Time in a temporary position shall not be credited toward the probation period.

-21.3.4.
-If the employee has not met the skill level required for journey-level position after their 6 month In-training period, the City may extend their In-training period an additional six months with no change in pay.
+21.3.5.
+If the employee has not met the skill level required for journey-level position after their 6 month In- training period, the City may extend their In-training period an additional six months with no change in pay.
 If the employee has not met the skill level required after a 12 month In-training period, this will mean the employee has failed to meet the requirements needed for the journey-level position, will have failed the probationary period and employment may be terminated in accordance with Article 20 - Discharge.

-21.3.5.
-Supervisory employees will be responsible to certify the completion of training of an employee in this position.
+21.3.6.
+An employee’s supervisor will be responsible to certify the completion of training of an employee in this position.

 22. LAYOFF AND RECALL FROM LAYOFF

-1. The employee must meet the minimum qualifications of the vacant position, or be able to be trained to perform the duties within a reasonable period of time.
+1. The employee must meet the minimum qualifications of the vacant position or be able to be trained to perform the duties within a reasonable period of time.

 3. If the vacant position is above the pay grade of the position currently held by the employee, the department director may determine that the vacant position be filled by competitive process.